-This Proxy is Solicited on Behalf of the Board of Directors Annual Meeting of Shareholders - May 4, 2017
+This Proxy is Solicited on Behalf of the Board of Directors Annual Meeting of Shareholders - April 26, 2018

-The undersigned hereby appoints Gracia C. Martore, David T. Lougee and Todd A. Mayman, or any of them, attorneys and proxies each with power of substitution to represent the undersigned at the Annual Meeting of Shareholders of the Company to be held on May 4, 2017 and at any adjournment or adjournments thereof, with all the power that the undersigned would possess if personally present, and to vote all shares of stock that the undersigned may be entitled to vote at said Annual Meeting, as designated on the reverse, and in accordance with their best judgment in connection with such other business as may come before the Annual Meeting.
+The undersigned hereby appoints David T. Lougee and Todd A. Mayman, or either of them, attorneys and proxies each with power of substitution to represent the undersigned at the Annual Meeting of Shareholders of the Company to be held on April 26, 2018 and at any adjournment or adjournments thereof, with all the power that the undersigned would possess if personally present, and to vote all shares of stock that the undersigned may be entitled to vote at said Annual Meeting, as designated on the reverse, and in accordance with their best judgment in connection with such other business as may come before the Annual Meeting.

 Please cast your votes on the reverse side, by telephone or online as described on the reverse side.
-The Board of Directors recommends a vote FOR Proposals 1, 2 and 3 and that you vote for "EVERY YEAR" for Proposal 4.
+The Board of Directors recommends a vote FOR Proposals 1, 2 and 3.
 To vote in accordance with the Board of Directors' recommendations, just sign the reverse side; no boxes need to be checked.
 Unless marked otherwise, this proxy will be voted in accordance with the Board of Directors' recommendations.

-Voting Instructions for TEGNA Inc.'s 2017 Annual Meeting of Shareholders
+Voting Instructions for TEGNA Inc.'s 2018 Annual Meeting of Shareholders

-TEGNA Inc. shareholders of record on March 6, 2017 may vote their shares for matters to be covered at the Company's 2017 Annual Meeting of Shareholders using a toil-free telephone number, via the internet or using the attached proxy card.
+TEGNA Inc. shareholders of record on February 26, 2018 may vote their shares for matters to be covered at the Company's 2018 Annual Meeting of Shareholders using a toll-free telephone number, via the Internet or using the attached proxy card.
 Your telephone or Internet vote authorizes the Named Proxies to vote your shares in the same manner as if you marked, signed and returned your proxy card.
 Below are voting instructions for all three options.

-TM Vote By Phone - 1-866-883-3382
+Vote By Phone - 1-866-883-3382

 Use any touch tone telephone to vote your shares at any time 24 hours a day, 7 days a week, until 11:59 p.m.
-(Central Time) on May 3, 2017.
+(Central Time) on April 25, 2018.
 Have your proxy card in hand when you call.
 You will be provided with simple voting instructions.

-Vote by the Internet - www.proxypush.com/tgna
+□ Vote by the Internet - www.proxypush.com/tgna

 Use the Internet to vote your shares at any time 24 hours a day, 7 days a week, until 11:59 p.m.
-(Central Time) on May 3, 2017.
+(Central Time) on April 25, 2018.
 Have your proxy card in hand.
 You will be provided with simple voting instructions.

-Vote By Mall
+Vote By Mail

-Mark, sign and date the attached proxy card and return it in the enclosed postage-paid envelope by May 3, 2017.
+Mark, sign and date the attached proxy card and return it in the enclosed postage-paid envelope by April 25, 2018.

 If you are a current or former employee of TEGNA Inc. and own shares of TEGNA common stock through the TEGNA 401(k) Savings Plan or the Gannett Co., Inc. 401(k) Savings Plan, we must receive your completed and executed proxy card or your submission of an Internet or telephone vote by 11:59 p.m.
-(Central Time) on April 29, 2017.
+(Central Time) on April 23, 2018.
 If your vote by proxy card, Internet or telephone is not received by 11:59 p.m.
-(Central Time) on April 29, 2017, the plan shares credited to your 401(k) account will be voted in the same proportions as the proxy votes which were timely and properly submitted by other plan participants.
+(Central Time) on April 23, 2018, the plan shares credited to your 401(k) account will be voted in the same proportions as the proxy votes which were timely and properly submitted by other plan participants.